qhenkart/l2-bot/README.md

 1. Midnight Cron job:
   To run the Cron job, open up your terminal and run `go run main.go`
   The process will run in the background until midnight occurs.
 It will then open up Nox App Player and run the scripts.
 You cannot use your computer while the scripts are running since it replicates human behavior.
+If you restart your computer, you must run this again.

 2. Individual script:
   Utilize the --script flag.
 Accepted options are:
-  1. *grind* : kills mobs (but makes disconnections impossible)
+  1. *grind* : kills mobs (but makes disconnections impossible) — Can be used for any situation where you want to auto-battle and walk away without worrying about disconnections
   2. *quests* : runs the main quest line
   3. *weeklys* : runs weeklys and daily quests
   4. *sub* : runs sub-quests (you must reset counts yourself)